 Visiting the Toposa

-I'm on my way to Kapoeta to visit the Toposa peoples.
-The Toposa are said to be the most interesting ethnic group in South Sudan still living a very traditional lifestyle.
+I've been to visit the Mundari people and now I'm on my way to Kapoeta to visit the Toposa villages.
+The Toposa are said to be the most interesting ethnic group in South Sudan, still living a very traditional lifestyle.
 The sides of the Juba Airport runways are lined with NGO cargo planes (United Nations, World Food Programme and MSF amongst others) and small passenger craft.
 There’s hardly any infrastructure and nearly all long-distance travel has to be done by air.
 The charter planes are mainly Russian, declared unfit to fly in Europe.
 They are operated here by Russian pilots who drink vodka all evening - so I’m told.

 And the bad news on this front is that Thursday’s flight back has been cancelled, due to lack of take up, so I have to return tomorrow.
 Two more days in Juba, where I’ve already seen everything.
 Guide Duncan is on the case, but you can’t travel anywhere without a permit and we don’t have one for anywhere else.

 I arrive safely in Kapoeta, east of Juba, despite all the bureaucracy involved (we have to visit one tin hut and two concrete blocks, so my permits can be verified) and the decrepit 12-seater Cessna plane.
 Duncan says it’s the oldest plane he’s been on.
 Hardly anyone bothers with the seatbelts.
 Children crawl around, peering over the backs of their chairs and Duncan can’t even find the latch for his.
 The pilot’s door flies open as we land.
 He has to wrestle it closed before it is damaged.